Michaelo233/Module-1-Assignment/README.md

 - `cd`: To change current directory to new directory.
 - `code`: To open new directory in Visual Studio Code.
 - `ls`: To take record of the files in the directory.

+## Why Version Control is Important

+With version control, it is possible to:

+- Track, make changes and compare different diectory.
+- Work on a group project without conflit.
+- Identify and understand previous annotated changes.
+- Combine changes made by different group members.